 How to use the Wallet app

-Location-aware, Wallet can conveniently present appropriate cards or tickets for you right on the lock screen whenever you get close to your coffee shop or airport.
-Always connected, Wallet can even update your balance or gate number in real-time so you always know how much you have or where you need to be.
+Location-aware, Wallet can conveniently present appropriate cards or tickets right on the lock screen whenever you get close to your coffee shop or airport.
+Always connected, Wallet can even update your balance or gate number in real-time, so you always know how much you have or where you need to be.

 What is Apple Card?

 In 2019, Apple introduced its long-awaited credit card.
-Simply called Apple Card, the traditional credit card has a mobile home in the Wallet app on iOS.
-From here, you can use it just like any other Apple Pay-supported card.
+Called Apple Card, the traditional credit card has a mobile home in the Wallet app on iOS.
+You can use it just like any other Apple Pay-supported card.

-The consumer U.S. credit card is issued by Goldman Sachs and, as well as having a digital version in Wallet; there's also a physical card that is made of titanium.
+The physical consumer U.S. credit card is made of titanium and issued by Goldman Sachs.
+There's also a digital version in Wallet.
 Unlike most credit cards, it does not contain your card number, expiration date, CVV security code, or signature to protect your account information better.

 Apple offers a simple daily cash-back structure with Apple Card with 2% cash-back on all Apple Card purchases when you pay with Apple Pay and 1% cash-back when you pay using the physical card.
-Cardholders also earn 3% cash-back on purchases made directly from Apple — including purchases made at iTunes, the App Store, as well as subscriptions like Apple Music, Apple News+, and iCloud storage — plus some other partner retailers like Nike, Uber, Exxon, Walgreen, and others.
+In addition, cardholders also earn 3% cash-back on purchases made directly from Apple — including purchases made at iTunes, the App Store, and subscriptions like Apple Music, Apple News+, and iCloud storage — plus some other partner retailers like Nike, Uber, Exxon, Walgreen, and others.